 Price:(30 lb bag)

 This grain-free weight management dog food is chock full of healthy lean proteins, vegetables, vitamins, minerals, and probiotics to support your dog’s overall well-being.
-It also contains antioxidants to support a healthy immune system and omega 6 and 3 fatty acids to support his skin and coat.
+It also contains antioxidants and omega 6 and 3 fatty acids to support a healthy immune system, skin, and coat.

 - Protein: 28%